zng-ui/zng/TODO/Variables.md

 # Animation

 * Config animations fps.
-* Timed assigns, like setting to specific value after a delay, with `is_animating` flagged while it waits.
-    - Can work with values that are not animatable.
 * Variable that starts animating on first `get`.
 * Modify animate (just called `animate`?).